-India's Technology-Enabled Governance Model Can Meet Unforeseen Exigencies: Dr Jitendra - Jammu Kashmir Latest News | Tourism | Breaking News J&K
+India's technology-enabled Governance model can meet unforeseen exigencies: Dr Jitendra - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 The Minister said, the Modi model of governance evolved over the last 22 years has laid the foundation of the future road map of India’s progress.
 He said, in the next 25 years of Amrit Kaal, when India rises to the world pedestal, this will be primarily on the strength of our scientific prowess and capacity of our Start-Ups which will be essentially technology driven and a unique governance model taking effective care of 140 crores plus Indians.

-Dr Jitendra Singh said, the Tri-Ratna of this governance model are Out of Box Thinking, Breaking the Taboos of the Past and Converting Government Campaign into Mass Campaign.
+He said, the Tri-Ratna of this governance model are out of box thinking, Breaking the Taboos of the past and converting Government Campaign into mass campaign.
 Giving one example of each of the three great ideas, the Minister said, soon after Modi came to power in May 2014, one of the first major decisions was to introduce self-attestation and do away with the practice of getting documents attested by gazetted officers.

 Similarly, breaking the taboos of the past and doing away with the British legacy, the Prime Minister unlocked the Space Sector for public-private participation, which led to over 130 Start-Ups registrations with ISRO and 8 of them even got seed funding from ISRO.